 But, if for some reason, you have your heart stuck on applying by mail, you can download an application from the Department of Agriculture's website, fill it out, and then mail it in.
 Be sure to follow the application instructions completely.

-Just remember, you will still have to go in person to have your fingerprints, and possibly photograph, taken.
+Just remember, you will still have to go in person to have your fingerprints taken.